intercom/contentful-typescript-codegen/README.md

 Feel free to change the output path to whatever you like.

-Next, the codegen will expect you to have created a file called `getContentfulEnvironment.js` in the root of your project directory, and it should export a promise that resolves with your Contentful environment.
+Next, the codegen will expect you to have created a file called either `getContentfulEnvironment.js` or `getContentfulEnvironment.ts` in the root of your project directory, which should export a promise that resolves with your Contentful environment.

 The reason for this is that you can do whatever you like to set up your Contentful Management Client.
-Here's an example:
+Here's an example of a JavaScript config:

 ```js
 const contentfulManagement = require("contentful-management")